17 essential tips to help you with hydroponic gardening

 The reservoir sits below the grow tray and is large container of nutrient and fertiliser rich water.
 The water should be refreshed every week because as the plants

-absorb the properties; the water medium becomes less nutrient rich.
+absorb the properties and nutrients, and the water medium becomes less nutrient rich.

-which exists air via bubbles through micro pores, this distributes oxygen through the water.
-Oxygen is essential for the roots, the growth and the health of the plant.
+the air exits the stone via the micro pores in the form of via bubbles.
+This distributes oxygen through the water.
+Oxygen is essential for the roots to ensure the growth and the health of the plants.

-Traditional oxygenation in gardening and hydroponics can include letting the roots dry out between watering schedules.
-In the wick setup the roots are not aerated in the same way,
+Other or more traditional methods of oxygenation in gardening and hydroponics can include letting the roots dry out between watering schedules.
+In the wick setup, the roots are not aerated in the same way,

 as they are never dried out, therefore, it is essential they stay oxygenated in water.